1982 Kilkenny Senior Hurling Championship

-The 1982 Kilkenny Senior Hurling Championship was the 88th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board.
+The 1982 Kilkenny Senior Hurling Championship was the 88th staging of the Kilkenny Senior Hurling Championship since its establishment by the Kilkenny County Board in 1887.
+The championship ran from 25 April to 24 October 1982.

 James Stephens were the defending champions.

-Ballyhale Shamrocks won the championship after a 3–10 to 2–04 defeat of James Stephens in the final.
-It was their fourth championship title overall and their first title in two championship seasons.
+The final was played on 24 October 1982 at Nowlan Park in Kilkenny, between Ballyhale Shamrocks and James Stephens, in what was their first ever meeting in the final.
+Ballyhale Shamrocks won the match by 3-10 to 2-04 to claim their fourth championship title overall and a first title in two years.